-Khichri/Khichdi/Khichuri is derived from a Sanskrit word simply meaning rice and lentil.
+Khichri, Khichdi, and Khichuri are derived from a Sanskrit word simply meaning "rice and lentil".

-It has many variations and is popularly related to as a comfort food.
-The texture generally is wet rather than dry, similar to a risotto.
+It has many variations and is popularly referred to as a comfort food.
+The texture is generally wet rather than dry, similar to a risotto.
 It is often seasoned with clarified butter or pure ghee.
 From the Greeks to the Persians, it was a favourite of the Mughal Emperor Akbar!

-Egyptians and their neighbours add vegetables to it, while the Indian sub-continent likes to serve it with yogurt or other forms of curries.
-The people of Maharashtra living on the Arabian Sea however tend to add shrimp to their Khichri.
+The Egyptians and their neighbours add vegetables to it, while the Indian sub-continent likes to serve it with yoghurt or other forms of curry.
+The people of Maharashtra living on the Arabian Sea, however, tend to add shrimp to their Khichri.

-Healthy and simple, it is generally the first forms of solid food introduced to babies.
-Being affordable as a self contained complete meal, it is the food of the masses.
-Many cultures dedicate a meal of Khichri during their week of wedding festivities.
+It is generally the simplest and healthiest form of solid food introduced to babies.
+It is affordable as a self-contained complete meal, making it the food of the masses.
+Many cultures dedicate a meal of khichri during their week of wedding festivities.

 |A serving of a simple Quinoa Khichri|

 Gluten-free people will appreciate the quinoa khichri.
 It has lots of nutrients and digests easily.

 1 cup quinoa

 1 cup red split masoor lentils, washed and drained

 salt to taste